HuiGuanLab/DL-DKD/README.md

 ./do_test.sh $DATASET $FEATURE $ROOTPATH $MODELDIR
 ```

 We also provide the trained checkpoint on Activitynet, run the following script to evaluate it.
-The model can also be downloaded from [Here](https://pan.quark.cn/s/d55c7937e74e).
+The model can also be downloaded from [Kuake pan](https://pan.quark.cn/s/d55c7937e74e) or [Google Drive](https://drive.google.com/drive/folders/131EieG_mIJFhxBUTb45t6iraOnao50pM?usp=sharing).
 ```
 DATASET=activitynet
 FEATURE=i3d